 Expensive Eskom power will unravel SA's plans for growth

+The government has hailed beneficiation as a key to job creation, GDP growth, development of the South African economy and maximisation of the return on investment.
+There is misalignment between the imperative to beneficiate and the affordable and sufficient supply of electricity to the mining sector.
+Beneficiation cannot occur outside of a steady, affordable and sustainable supply of electricity.
+Eskom generates 95% of electricity consumed in SA, and though there has been a push for more independent power producers, a report by Deloitte in 2017 says these producers generate only 5% of electricity.
 The International Energy Agency recorded in 2006 that Eskom’s household and industrial electricity tariffs were among the lowest in the world.
 Deloitte says Eskom’s average electricity tariff has increased 147% since 2007.
 There are reasons for this significant increase in the tariffs that extend beyond the scope of this article.

 Nonetheless, the increase in the electricity tariffs ...